The Bottom Ten/NFL Final

 America’s Funniest Guy

-The final survey, as the nags stumble across the finish line:
+This final fiasco, as the nags trip over the finish line: